bmc/sbt-izpack/README.md

 See original [IzPack documentation](http://izpack.org/documentation/installation-files.html#fileset-add-a-fileset).

+[This issue](https://github.com/bmc/sbt-izpack/issues/13) explains the motivation of this fork.

 For SBT 0.7.x, see the [previous version of this plugin][].

 For complete documentation, see the [IzPack Plugin web site][].